-Natural language processing and machine learning have moved forward significantly, making customers feel much more comfortable when communicating with brands via a voice-enabled interface.
+Natural language processing and machine learning applications in marketing have moved forward significantly, making customers feel much more comfortable when communicating with brands via a voice-enabled interface.
 Voice technologies are an emerging ecosystem that can make a leap similar to what mobile experienced around a decade ago.
 In this regard, companies are challenged with the dilemma—to stake on voice-first marketing full on or just throw the voice channel into the mix of other customer data sources.

 One thing is clear though—voice-enabled devices are not going anywhere.
 They will continue to mature and evolve in order to better connect physical and digital experiences powering contextualized interactions with customers.

 The time is now to begin experimenting with voice, as the space is not yet cluttered and getting through to customers may not be as difficult as it is on other channels—yet.

 According to the 2020 Smart Audio Report by NPR and Edison Research, 24% of the US population aged 18+ owns a smart speaker, while 63% say they use voice assistants of any kind.